 If you are taking the 640-822 exam, get a copy of CCENT/CCNA ICND1 640-822 Official Cert Guide (3rd Edition)

 These are the Official study guides from Cisco press.

-It is very important that you do labs along with your ICND, CCNA studies.
-Build yourself a small lab with Cisco Routers and Switches or use a software like Packet tracer or GNS 3.
+It is very important to do the accompanying labs along with your ICND or CCNA studies.
+Build yourself a small lab with Cisco Routers and Switches or use a software program like Packet Tracer or GNS 3.

 Here is a Free CCNA Lab kit to get you started!

 Here is the plan I used for all my certification exams.
 You might be able to use my process to come up with a few ideas of your own and apply them to your study program.